westerndigitalcorporation/zonedstorage.io/docs/benchmarking/fio/smr-fio.md

 :::note
 SCSI generic direct access bypasses the block layer I/O scheduler.
-For zoned block devices, this means that the *deadline* I/O scheduler zone write locking is enable to provide write command ordering guarantees.
+For zoned block devices, this means that the *deadline* I/O scheduler zone write locking is unable to provide write command ordering guarantees.
 However, the *zbd* mode ensures mutual exclusion between jobs for write access to the same zone.
 Such synchronization is in essence identical to zone write locking and execute all write commands without any error.